 Who is the programme for?

-The Industrial Engineering: Industrial Wastewater Management program is especially designed to satisfy two different types of groups:
+The Environmental Engineering: Industrial Wastewater Management program is especially designed to satisfy two different types of groups:

 - People without a degree who may want a quality education in this field for personal gain or experience.